-Personally, I was struggling with the idea of leaving my long-term job for about five years.
-I eventually received a layoff notice one week after my 19th year anniversary.
+Personally, I used to fantasize about getting laid off.
+But then, five years in to my midlife career funk, I received a layoff notice one week after my 19th year anniversary.

 I’d like you to meet someone who DID make a big change on her own!
 I like to call her a “regret-proofer extraordinaire.”